-The financial statements cover Interrelate Limited and its controlled entity (the "consolidated group" or "group").
+The financial statements cover Interrelate Limited and its controlled entities (the "Consolidated Group" or "Group").
 Interrelate Limited is a company limited by guarantee.
 The Company is registered as a charity with the Australian Charities and Not-for-profits Commission and domiciled in Australia.